 The future of most members of the Baby Boomer generation portends poorly.
 They have not escaped the income and wealth inequality experienced by the rest of the U.S. population and, as a result, most will have insufficient resources to fund their later years, especially if they fall ill.

-According to a study recently released by Harvard's Joint Center for Housing Studies, the annual income the top 10% of earners over 65 has grown 55% in constant dollars over the last 30 years.
+According to a study released in 2019 by Harvard's Joint Center for Housing Studies, the annual income the top 10% of earners over 65 has grown 55% in constant dollars over the last 30 years.
 That of the bottom 10% has grown 11%.
 The income of the median senior in the United States has grown 40% over the same period of time $31,000 to $41,000 a year (in constant 2017 dollars)

 Of course, wealth follows income and those who have earned more also have greater resources.
 Many Baby Boomers were especially hard hit during the Great Recession, losing jobs during what should have been their highest earning years and digging into savings and home equity that should have been available for their retirements.
 Those with greater income and resources were less affected.